Norovirus in kids: How to prevent it, and how to cope when that fails

 Other studies show just how easily the disease launches itself onto, and eventually into, new hosts.
 It can, scientists say, become aerosolized by a toilet flush when diarrhea or vomit is present.
 It can be breathed in by simply being around an area where vomiting has occurred, even after it has been cleaned up.
 One study has even mapped an outbreak of norovirus in a restaurant, tracing it back to a single vomiting incident — and showing that diners on the other side of the room became infected by aerosolized particles.

-Given the importance of understanding the transmission process, scientists have even created a vomiting robot to help them understand more about how norovirus spreads.
+(Given the importance of understanding the transmission process, scientists have even created a vomiting robot to help them understand more about how norovirus spreads.)

-So what does all this theoretical knowledge mean for parents of young children?
+So what does all this theoretical knowledge mean for parents of young children and, really, anyone who wants to stay healthy?

-Preventing norovirus in young kids
+Preventing norovirus

 Disinfect all surfaces immediately after an incident of vomiting or diarrhea, the CDC recommends, using a solution of bleach and water.
 (Photo: Diego Cervo/Shutterstock)